-Apart from all these available options, clearly, TOR stands out first in the line when we compare the level of anonymity provided by sundry tools.
-The Onion Router project has been regarded as the best cloak for those people who want to hide on the internet.
+Apart from all these available options, TOR stands out first in the line when we compare the level of anonymity provided by various tools.
+Many people regard The Onion Router project as the best cloak for those people who want to hide on the internet.

-Moreover, you can’t turn a blind eye on the fact, little of your mistake will contribute to divulging your identity on the internet, no matter how secure do you consider yourself.
+Moreover, you can’t turn a blind eye to the fact that a little of your mistake will contribute to divulging your identity on the internet, no matter how secure do you consider yourself.
 TOR doesn’t magically read your mind and prevent any of the foolish activities that you may perform.
-So, there are a few things you need to keep in mind and it will help you to be anonymous online.
+So, there are a few things you need to keep in mind, and it will help you to be anonymous online.

 Now you have an idea about TOR, start reading . . .

-Don’t use your mobile phone for 2-Step verification on Tor
+1. Don’t use your mobile phone for 2-Step verification on Tor

-If you provide your mobile number to a website, it will only hamper your anonymity status online as it will be easier to track you down with your number.
+If you provide your mobile number to a website, it will only hamper your anonymity status online, as it will be easier to track you down using your number.
 Note that even if you are using a SIM card registered in some other person’s name, your telecom operator can easily track you down as they also keep your device’s IMEI number in their database and can be used to track you.

-Don’t operate user accounts outside TOR
+2. Don’t operate user accounts outside TOR

-Don’t post your personal information
+3. Don’t post your personal information

 For that purpose, create a new user account with a new email address that doesn’t reflect even a bit of your real identity.
 You can use that email for your social accounts and enjoy your anonymity and praise the power of TOR.